juniorsundarCasual/second_brain/notes/technical.frameworks.ros.md

 - **Legacy vs. Modern Requirements** - ROS 1 is suitable for educational and research projects, while ROS 2 caters to modern, industrial, and secure applications.
 - **Community and Support** - ROS 1 has a larger existing base of packages and community support, but ROS 2 is rapidly catching up and is the focus of future development.
 - **Application Needs** - For advanced networking, security, or real-time requirements, ROS 2 is the preferred choice.

+### Bottomline

+The key difference can be narrowed down to the way in which the communication between nodes is facilitated in the two different systems.
+ROS 1 uses [[TCP/IP|technical.frameworks.ros.ros1]] primarily while ROS 2 uses [[DDS|technical.frameworks.ros.ros2]].
+The links will expound on this implementation in more detail.

 # Distributions